Skip to Main Content

 While these articles are not empirical, they are often a great source of information on previous empirical research on a topic with citations to find that research.

-Two types of reviews common in the social sciences include meta-analysis and systematic review.
+Two types of reviews common in the social sciences include systematic review and meta-analysis.

 • Identifies, appraises, and synthesizes all empirical evidence that meets pre-specified eligibility criteria